All Episodes

 He transferred his tyranny to his brother Raul.

-They're all reading from the uh from the from the same report.
+They're all reading from the same report.

 Here from the early show on CBS this morning, a portion of a report by the reporter Portia Siegelbaum.

-Uh we uh we read about uh marvelous things done by Basher Assad and so forth, of course, George W. Bush equals Hitler.
+We read about marvelous things done by Bashur Assad and so forth.

 I have to forget it.

-Uh but uh anyway, we never saw pictures of these people.
+But anyway, we never saw pictures of these people.

-Now, as to this Raul uh Castro, who is five years younger than Fidel, all kinds of things are being said about Raul.
+Now, as to this Raul Castro, who is five years younger than Fidel, all kinds of things are being said about Raul.

-Uh one of the things is that he's more extreme than even his brother.
+One of the things is that he's more extreme than even his brother.

 You can't get more extreme than Castro.

-You can't have any more prisons, you can't have any more torture chambers, you can't have any more political prisoners, you can't have any greater destruction of a beautiful country than has been committed by Fidel Castro.
+You can't have any greater destruction of a beautiful country than has been committed by Fidel Castro.

 There can't be anybody that is significantly worse, maybe on the margins.

-Maybe the guy's a little wacko it'll kill people on the street instead of sending them to a prison and a torture chamber to do it.
+It'll kill people on the street instead of sending them to a prison and a torture chamber to do it.

 And of course, once again, it's the way the drive-by media reacts to it.

-Well, you know, we ought to hope Castro survives because his brother Raul, he's even worse.
+Well, you know, we ought to hope Castro survives because his brother, Raul, he's even worse.

 And actually, I think it's probably not true.

-But this is a it's a joke.
+But it's a joke.

 It's like a toy communism little country here that just mistreats its people.